andre-brandao/pyprland/Plugins.md

 If set, runs the associated command for screens which aren't matching any of the provided placements (pattern isn't found in monitor description).

+> [!Note]
-**Note** this is supposed to be a short lived command which will block the rest of the process until closed.
+> this is supposed to be a short lived command which will block the rest of the process until closed.
 In other words no plugin will be processed while this command remains open.

 # `workspaces_follow_focus`